 - Proctor and Gamble

 - Johnson Controls

 - AC and MS asbestos

-All of our team members are highly trained in this field and can offer a range of qualifications.
+All of our confined space rescue teams are highly trained in this field and can offer a range of qualifications.
 We have listed some examples below.
-Our team member’s principle role within our company is fire and rescue so the team are refreshed and kept up to date of all HSE legislation and guidelines constantly.
-The majority of our confined space rescue team operatives are serving London/Essex fire-fighters.
+Our confined space rescue team member’s principal role within our company is fire and rescue so the team are refreshed and kept up to date of all HSE legislation and guidelines constantly.

 - CS3 (including rescue)

 - Line rescue (all levels)